-Lineality comes from Hamster Republic, a website run by James Paige where he put up software, stories, art, Elvis jokes, and whatever else he was working on.
+Lineality comes from Hamster Republic, a website run by James Paige where he put software, stories, art, Elvis jokes, and whatever else he was working on.
 (Frequently, they featured his character Bob the Hamster.)
-His biggest project was the Official Hamster Republic RPG Creation Engine, a free DOS program that helped users make Final Fantasy-style role-playing games; he also shared a whole bunch of miscellaneous games, programs, and tools, like a Street Fighter parody called Sidewalk Fighter 2.
+His biggest project was the Official Hamster Republic RPG Creation Engine, a free DOS program that helped users make Final Fantasy-style role-playing games; he also shared a whole bunch of miscellaneous games, programs, and tools, like a Street Fighter parody called Sidewalk Fighter II.

 Hamster Republic was always at least a little tongue-in-cheek, and that’s certainly true of Lineality too.
 Basically, take a non-descript, shallow action game and flatten it down to one line.
 You control a yellow dot, and you shoot at enemies (magenta dots) that come at you endlessly from both sides.
 When they die, they drop flashing pixels that represent new weapons to pick up.
 That’s it, forever.
 As promised, it is a one-dimensional experience.

 The whole thing is pretty ridiculous, and the game recognizes that.
 Your character yells lines like “Die, pixels, die!” in an unsuitably grim tone.
 One of the game’s options makes the 1D line spin around in three dimensions.
 There’s also “depth mode,” in which you view the line head-on as a single pixel.
 It’s completely unplayable this way.
 The game makes a total mockery of the idea of a one-dimensional game, like it’s automatically an absurd choice.
 Which it is!